shettykrathan/PRODIGY_WD_02/README.md

-Here’s a fun and informative README.md for your Inline Stopwatch project with emojis:

----

 Inline Stopwatch ⏱️🖥️

 A minimal and elegant web-based stopwatch built with pure HTML, CSS, and JavaScript.
 Includes lap tracking, start/pause/reset functionality, and a clean UI – all in one file!